tranvanloc412/patching/README.md

 ---

-**Note**: This tool has been completely refactored with a clean architecture, improved performance, and enhanced maintainability.
-The legacy code has been removed and replaced with a modern, type-safe implementation following best practices.
+**Note**: This tool has been simplified with a streamlined 3-phase architecture, reduced complexity, and improved maintainability.
+The focus is on core functionality with CSV reporting and essential pre-patch operations.

 ## 🔒 Security